openharmony/docs/en/application-dev/reference/apis/js-apis-inner-multimedia-soundPool.md

     leftVolume: 0.5, // range = 0.0-1.0
     rightVolume: 0.5, // range = 0.0-1.0
     priority: 0, // The sound playback has the lowest priority.
-    parallelPlayFlag: false // The sound is not played in parallel with other active audio streams.
   }
 soundPool.play(soundID, playParameters, (error: BusinessError, streamId: number) => {
   if (error) {